How to create a professional brand online

 Creating professional content online will increase the chances of someone seeing that first.
 It can also push anything you'd rather employers didn't see further down in the Google search results.
 Plus, you can even make money from your website.

 Try to purchase your name as a domain (e.g. www.jessicasmith.co.uk), as this increases the chances of your personal URL appearing when a recruiter searches for you and looks professional.
 What's more, it allows you to...

 Get a personalised email address

-And no, we're not talking about a gmail/yahoo/hotmail account – every man and his dog has one of those!
+And no, we're not talking about a Gmail/Yahoo/Hotmail account – everyone has one of those.

 What we mean by a personalised email is one that's hosted on your own personal domain name.

-Having your own personalised email looks pretty slick, and also prevents anyone from stealing it from you in the future!
-If your name's already taken, try adding in your middle initial to differentiate yourself.
+If your name's already taken, try adding in your middle name or initial to differentiate yourself (e.g. jessicamsmith).